benhar-dev/nodejs-structure-to-pdf/README.md

 ## Overview

-This is a simple example of fetching and processing data from a PLC structure variable, and subsequently transforming this data into a PDF document.
-The core functionality involves accessing a specific PLC variable via its name, attempting to apply the contents of this variable to a predefined template, and, upon successful integration, generating a PDF output.
+This tool reads a PLC structure variable using ADS, applies its contents to a PDF template, and outputs a nicely formatted document.
+It’s ideal for generating reports, logs, or forms directly from structured PLC data.

+An example of the output can be found [here](./output/report.pdf)

 ## Screenshot